VihanG1423/DE3_maestroMotion/README.md

 # DE3_maestroMotion

-Simple handlandmark detection and gesture recognition using mediapipe In python
+Simple handlandmark detection and gesture recognition using mediapipe in python

 Also sets up a UDP server that you can get the data from

+For a universit project

 Before running: